dart-lang/site-www/src/_guides/language/evolution.md

 _Released 3 February 2022_
 | [Dart 2.16 announcement](https://medium.com/dartlang/dart-2-15-7e7a598e508a)

-Dart 2.16 added no new features to the Dart language, but fixed one security vulnerability and made two breaking changes.
+Dart 2.16 added no new features to the Dart language.
 It did expand the Dart tools.

 ### Dart 2.15